dharmikdashlani/Gallery/README.md

 ## 🗒 About

-These are Notes App in which you can save your needs by writing notes.
+These are Photo Gallery App in this app You Can browse Photos.

 ## ⚙ Features

 - Main features are as follows:

-    - Login And SignUp
-    - Login with google
-    - Add notes functionality
-    - Update & Delete notes
+    - Browse Photos
+    - Search Photos
+    - Light and Dark Theme

 ## 📲 Screenshots